Osama-Elzekred/Osama-Elzekred/README.md

 - 👋 Hi, I’m @Osama-Elzekred , I’m Computer engineering student
-- 👀 I’m interested in Back-end and software engieering
+- 👀 I’m interested in Back-end and software engineering
 - 🌱 I’m currently learning DataBases using MySql
 - 💞️ I’m looking to collaborate on buliding more projects
 - 🦾 I have background in Arduino,C#,Python,Django framework,SQL,OOP And Networks